codee-com/fortran-modernization/README.md

 Building on these foundations, this project aims to start a similar community-driven initiative focused on modern Fortran software development.
-Leveraging the existing [Open Catalog on Best Practices for Modernization and Performance](https://github.com/codee-com/open-catalog/), we seek to establish a dedicated set of Top 10 Recommendations and related checks to address the specific challenges of Fortran Modernization.
+Leveraging the existing [Open Catalog of Coding Guidelines for Correctness, Modernization, Security, and Optimization](https://github.com/codee-com/open-catalog/), we seek to establish a dedicated set of Top 10 Recommendations and related checks to address the specific challenges of Fortran Modernization.